czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 ### **Choose your angle**

-An angle is how you approach your story**.** There are a number of ways to do this.
+An angle is how you approach your story.
+There are a number of ways to do this.

 _Human interest feature_